 Below you will discover the Middle Atlantic region's leading 10 colleges for Film, Video & Photographic Arts students.
 The ranking factors we use includes graduate salaries, graduation rates, accreditation, and more.

 Any student who is interested in Film, Video & Photographic Arts has to take a look at New York University.
-Graduates of the film program make about $40,655 for their early career and $90,186 in their mid career.
+New York University offers graduate degrees in film for those interested in an advanced degree.
 Placed in New York, New York, this institution is a very good option for students who enjoy the buzz of a popular city.

 Every student pursuing a degree in Film, Video & Photographic Arts has to take a look at Pratt Institute - Main.
-Students who complete this degree state that they receive average early career earnings of $43,133 and mid-career earnings of $73,368.
+Film graduates from Pratt Institute - Main receive an earnings boost of around 18.0% above the typical income of film, video & photographic arts graduates.
 The surrounding area of a main city is wonderful for young people trying to find adequate options for social networking, excitement, and discovery.

 American University is a good choice for students pursuing a Film, Video & Photographic Arts degree.
 In addition to its bachelor's programs, American University offers graduate degrees in Film.
 The surrounding area of a major urban center is tremendous for students looking for enough possibilities for networking, adventure, and life.